Group of 11 EU nations to miss deadline for tax on financial trades

 The aim is to force banks to pay for the public aid they received in the 2007-09 financial crisis by taxing them on every trade they execute in stocks, bonds and other financial instruments.

-Most EU states including Britain, its biggest trading center, have declined to join the group, saying that banks would end up passing the cost to investors.
+Most EU states including Britain, its biggest trading centre, have declined to join the group, saying that banks would end up passing the cost to investors.

 Without pan-EU backing, the 11 countries have resorted to a rarely used, voluntary EU mechanism, known as "enhanced cooperation", which requires at least nine countries.